-3.1 The governing board
+3.1 The Proprietor

-The governing board has overall responsibility for monitoring this policy and holding the headteacher to account for its implementation.
+The Proprietor has overall responsibility for monitoring this policy and holding the Headteacher to account for its implementation.

-The governing board will make sure all staff undergo online safety training as part of child protection and safeguarding training, and ensure staff understand their expectations, roles and responsibilities around filtering and monitoring.
+The Proprietor will make sure all staff undergo online safety training as part of child protection and safeguarding training, and ensure staff understand their expectations, roles and responsibilities around filtering and monitoring.

-The governing board will also make sure all staff receive regular online safety updates (via email, e-bulletins and staff meetings), as required and at least annually, to ensure they are continually provided with the relevant skills and knowledge to effectively safeguard children.
+The Proprietor will also make sure aall staff receive regular online safety updates (via email,

+• ENGAGEMENT • PROGRESS • OUTCOMES e-bulletins and staff meetings), as required and at least annually, to ensure they are continually provided with the relevant skills and knowledge to effectively safeguard children.

-The governing board will co-ordinate regular meetings with appropriate staff to discuss online safety, requirements for training, and monitor online safety logs as provided by the designated safeguarding lead (DSL).
+The Proprietor will co-ordinate regular meetings with appropriate staff to discuss online safety, requirements for training, and monitor online safety logs as provided by the designated safeguarding lead (DSL).

-The governing board should ensure children are taught how to keep themselves and others safe, including keeping safe online.
+The Proprietor should ensure children are taught how to keep themselves and others safe, including keeping safe online.

-The governing board must ensure the school has appropriate filtering and monitoring systems in place on school devices and school networks, and will regularly review their effectiveness.
-The board will review the DfE filtering and monitoring standards, and discuss with IT staff and service providers what needs to be done to support the school in meeting those standards, which include:
+The Proprietor must ensure the school has appropriate filtering and monitoring systems in place on school devices and school networks, and will regularly review their effectiveness.
+They will review the DfE filtering and monitoring standards, and discuss with IT staff and service providers what needs to be done to support the school in meeting those standards, which include: